 Robin Chang is an MFA student in Creative Writing with an emphasis in Fiction.
 She recently received her Bachelor of Arts in both Asian American Studies and Asian Humanities at UCLA, and has been slowly trekking upstate ever since.
 She is interested in speculative fiction, reinterpretations of canon, and expanding her understanding of genres.

 Erin Chausse is a second-year Literature student.
 She teaches at a local community college and has been working at the Graduate Writing Studio for over a year.
 She loves to travel, eat, read, and learn new things.

 Ronald Dzerigian is currently working on his MFA in Creative Writing with an emphasis in Poetry.
 He received his Bachelor’s Degree in Fine Art in 2002 from Fresno State.
 After living in New York and Los Angeles for a little over a decade, he has returned to Fresno to finally fulfill his childhood dream of attending the Creative Writing Program at Fresno State, from which so many of his favorite writers have emerged.

-Debbie Neufeld graduated from the Kremen School of Education at Fresno State with a Master of Arts in Curriculum and Development.
+Debbie Neufeld graduated from the Kremen School of Education at Fresno State with a Master of Arts in Curriculum and Instruction.
 She also completed a Certificate of Advanced Study in Educational Technology.
 After working in the Graduate Writing Studio for almost two years as a graduate assistant, she is back in a staff role.
 She looks forward to working on various program aspects related to the Writing Studio as well as meeting with students.